nabeelvalley/website/static/content/blog/2020/01-18/gatsby-migration-1.md

 # The React App

-I initially tried to write this by using my personal website as a reference point but thought it would be more beneficial for readers to follow if I used something more standard
+First we're going to be starting off with a new React app that we will later convert into a Gatsby one

-For this example we'll use a basic React site that has the following:
+For this example we'll use a basic React app that has the following:

 1. Two "hard-coded" pages and a 404 page
 2. A dynamic page with an API call to retrieve data
 3. Overall app layout with child routes for `1` - `3`

-# Create React App

 To get started, we'll create a fresh React App: